 Anxiety Disorders

-Meanwhile, a 2019 study of 37 Japanese teenagers with SAD and a similar condition called avoidant personality disorder found that CBD oil (300 mg) reduced anxiety (2).
+• A 2019 study of 37 Japanese teenagers with SAD and a similar condition called avoidant personality disorder found that CBD oil (300 mg) reduced anxiety (2).
 In the same year, a Colorado study found that CBD improved anxiety in 72 adults with anxiety or sleep issues (3).

-Another 2019 study of 11 people with post-traumatic stress disorder (PTSD) — a type of anxiety disorder — found that adding CBD to standard therapy helped reduce the symptoms (4).
+• Another 2019 study of 11 people with post-traumatic stress disorder (PTSD) — a type of anxiety disorder — found that adding CBD to standard therapy helped reduce the symptoms (4).

-More recently, a 2022 Australian study of 31 people with treatment-resistant anxiety disorders found that CBD reduced anxiety severity and depressive symptoms (5).
+• A 2022 Australian study of 31 people with treatment-resistant anxiety disorders found that CBD reduced anxiety severity and depressive symptoms (5).

-Finally, a 2020 review of multiple studies on the use of CBD for anxiety concluded that “CBD has a promising role as alternative therapy in the management of anxiety disorders.”
+• A 2020 review of multiple studies on the use of CBD for anxiety concluded that “CBD has a promising role as alternative therapy in the management of anxiety disorders.”
 (6)

 Anxiety in Healthy Adults

-So far we’ve discussed studies of people with anxiety disorders, but what about healthy adults?
+So far, we’ve discussed studies of people with anxiety disorders, but what about healthy adults?

 In one 2019 study, 57 healthy men took placebo or CBD capsules (150, 300, or 600 mg) before a simulated public speaking test.
 Compared to placebo, the 300 mg group had significantly less anxiety during the test (7).